top of page

 FOUNDER & EDITOR IN CHIEF

-ABOUT NATAL: Founder & Editor in Chief of Bipan Mag Descendant of the Nahuas Cuscatlán, but born and raised within Treaty 8 of so-called Alberta.
-Natal Rox is a first generation settler, Teaching Artist and Wellness Counselor.
-As a late diagnosed Autistic person and reconnecting Native he lives as a curious being always ready to collaborate and create art.
+ABOUT NATAL: Natal Rivas Bolaños also known as Sol Natal or Natal Rox is a descendant of the Nahuas Cuscatlán, but born and raised within Treaty 8 Territory of so-called Alberta, Canada.
+Natal is a first generation settler, Teaching Artist and Wellness Counsellor.
+As a late diagnosed AuDHD person and reconnecting Native he lives as a curious being always ready to teach, collaborate, and create art.
 They are often seen backstage on film sets and all kinds of productions from Fashion Shows to Youth Conferences.
 Natal enjoys creating curriculums and workshops and believes in accessible education.
+Natal created BIPAN in June 2020 to share resources for collective healing and community care across Turtle Island.

 JOIN OUR TEAM